| Customer (payer) country | Presentment currency | Merchants (payee) country |

 | UK | GBP | UK |

 Eligibility requirement: BACS Direct Debit requires a UK legal entity tied to your Stripe account.
-This is a Stripe platform constraint for BACS DD eligibility — merchants without a UK legal entity cannot enable BACS DD, even if their customers are based in the UK.
+This is a Stripe platform constraint — merchants without a UK legal entity cannot enable BACS DD, even if their customers are based in the UK.

 What is BACS direct debit?